Stem-cell therapy

-Stem-cell therapy is the use of stem cells to treat or prevent a disease or condition.
-As of 2024, the only established therapy using stem cells is hematopoietic stem cell transplantation.
-This usually takes the form of a bone-marrow transplantation, but the cells can also be derived from umbilical cord blood.
+Stem-cell therapy uses stem cells to treat or prevent a disease or condition.
+As of 2024, the only FDA-approved therapy using stem cells is hematopoietic stem cell transplantation.
+This usually takes the form of a bone marrow or peripheral blood stem cell transplantation, but the cells can also be derived from umbilical cord blood.
 Research is underway to develop various sources for stem cells as well as to apply stem-cell treatments for neurodegenerative diseases and conditions such as diabetes and heart disease.